 The Wallace J. Hagedorn Scholarship in Photography

-The Wallace J. Hagedorn Photography Scholarship supports student tuition costs and enriching, out-of-classroom experiences to help photography students develop strong portfolios.
+The Wallace J. Hagedorn Photography Scholarship is a competitive scholarship supporting student costs and enriching, out-of-classroom experiences to help photography students develop strong portfolios.

 The funds come from the largest single gift ($4.2 million) ever made to Kent State to support only scholarships.

-Each year, the Hagedorn Scholarship awards up to $200,000 in tuition and student experience scholarships between the School of Journalism and Mass Communications and the School of Visual Communication Design.
+Each year, the Hagedorn Scholarship awards up to $200,000 in tuition, room and board, fees and experiential scholarships between the School of Media and Journalism and the School of Visual Communication Design.
+Amounts awarded may vary from year to year.

 Northern Short Course